-G16.
-Reconciliation of the Deficit on the Provision of Services to Net Cash Flows from Operating Activities G16.2
+Reconciliation of the Deficit on the Provision of Services to Net Cash Flows from Operating Activities G16.2 Investing or Financing Activities included in the Deficit on Provision of Services G16.

 The following tables provide details of the adjustments made between the deficit on provision of services to arrive at a figure for operating activities cashflows.